 The best external hard drive for Xbox One

 While there may be a good amount of memory on an Xbox One, it’ll run out sooner than you think.
 This is why an external hard drive is a must.
 Our pick here - WD’s 4TB My Passport Portable - will sort all of your storage problems.
+In

-The best racing wheel for Xbox One
+The best budget hard drive for Xbox One